AccurateIC/Voltaic/.github/CONTRIBUTING.md

 ## Submitting Pull Requests

-1. Fork the repository and create your branch from `dev`.
+1. Create a new branch from `dev`.
-2. Ensure your code follows the coding standards and passes all tests.
+2. Name the branch after the feature you are developing or an issue you are solving.
 3. Commit your changes with a descriptive message following the commit message guidelines.
-4. Push your changes to your forked repository.
+4. Push your changes to your separate branch.
-5. Open a pull request on the dev repository.
+5. Open a pull request on the dev branch.

 ## License